 \end{example}

 \begin{example} The standard representative of $C(n_1) - C(n_2)$ is

 \end{example}

 \begin{proof}[Proof of Theorem \ref{thm:sumCi}] This proof closely follows the proof of \cite[Theorem 8.1]{DHSThomcob}.
-We begin with a model calculation in the case $n=2$.
+We begin with a model calculation in the case $m=2$.
 Let $N$ and $M$ be positive integers and consider $C(N) = (+, -1, +, -N)$ and $C(M)=(+, -1, +, -M)$.
-We consider the following two cases: \begin{enumerate} \item $C_1 = -C(N) - C(M)$ with $N \geq M$, \item $C_2= C(N) - C(M)$ with $N>M$, \end{enumerate} and show that we have the following almost-local equivalences
+We consider the following two cases: \begin{enumerate} \item $C_1 = -C(N) - C(M)$ with $N \geq M$, \item $C_2= C(N) - C(M)$ with $N>M$, \end{enumerate} and show that we have the following almost local equivalences

 The other two cases $-C(N) + C(M)$ and $C(N) + C(M)$ follow by dualizing.
 For both $C_1$ and $C_2$, the obvious tensor product basis consists of 25 generators.
 These bases are displayed in the left of Figures \ref{fig:C1} and \ref{fig:C2}, where they are labeled $a$ through $y$.
 The dashed red arrows represent the action of $\omega$ and the solid black arrows represent $\d$, with the label over the arrow denoting the associated power of $U$; for example, in $C_1$, we have that $\d o = U j + U^M n $ and that $\omega (m) = n+r+s$.